 19 Events after the Reporting Period

 Events may occur between the financial year end and the date that the Statement of Accounts is authorised for issue.
-Any such events occurring after the Balance Sheet date are properly reflected in the Statement of Accounts up to the date that they are authorised.
+Any such events occurring that would have a material financial impact on the financial statements would be adjusted.